 The Company released a PEA on Area 4 of Lofdal on November 13, 2014.
-The PEA concludes that the Lofdal Rare Earth Project currently has the potential to produce an average of 1,500 tonnes per annum of separated rare earth oxides ("REO").
-Total capital costs were estimated at US\$162,935,000 and operating costs were estimated at US\$54.55/kg TREO produced or US\$91.99/tonne mined.
+Based on the available resources at that time, the PEA concluded that the Lofdal Rare Earth Project had the potential to produce an average of 1,500 tonnes per annum of separated rare earth oxides ("REO").